syed-ashraf123/brine-task/README.md

 Holds infrastructure-related files and configurations.
 Running Docker

+## Docker
 To run any Docker file, use the following command:
 ## sudo docker compose up

-Deployments
+## Deployments

 Deployments are orchestrated using Kubernetes.
 To apply a deployment configuration, use the following command:
 ## kubectl apply -f deployment-_.yaml
 Replace deployment-_.yaml with the specific deployment configuration file you want to apply.

-Services
+## Services
 For running services, apply the service configuration using the following command:

 ## kubectl apply -f service-_.yaml